 4. Take a bath

-Get that chill time in with a bath – not just your normal Lush bath bomb scented affair but one with Epsom salts instead.
+Get that chill time in with a bath – not just your normal bath bomb scented affair (although we do love this Sunday Rain Watermelon one!) but one with Epsom Salts instead (try these Epsom Salts from Amazon).
 Dump in a tub load (or two cups full to be precise) and it can help reduce bloating by drawing excess water from your tum.
-It’s a great trick for those days you want to squeeze into your skinniest jeans.
+It's a great trick for those days you want your tummy to look flatter.

 5. Dine on dark chocolate

 Not for every meal, but a square or two of the darker variety can actually help lessen your tum.
-It’s all down to the monounsaturated fat, which can help to speed up your metabolism.
-Plus, it gives you an energy boost so you might not skip that spin class after all…
+It's all down to the monounsaturated fat, which can help to speed up your metabolism.
+Plus, it gives you an energy boost so you might not skip that home workout after all...

 6. Work on your posture